rstrijdom/rstrijdom/README.md

 </div>

 ## Projects
-- Azure: Create a Virtual Machine and Deploy a Web Server
+- <a href="https://github.com/rstrijdom/Azure-Create-a-Virtual-Machine-and-Deploy-a-Web-Server/tree/main">Azure: Create a Virtual Machine and Deploy a Web Server</a>